Saksham1706/IITJ-Chat-App/README.md

-IITJ Chat App
-A real-time, full-stack chat application designed for IIT Jodhpur students, featuring private and public messaging, global chat, file sharing, and group chats.
-This app integrates advanced Data Structures and Algorithms (DSA) to efficiently handle user authentication, signup/login, and data retrieval, ensuring optimal performance for the community.
+The IITJ Chat Application is a real-time messaging platform designed for the IIT Jodhpur community.
+It provides both public and private chat rooms, direct messaging between users, and file sharing capabilities.
+The application features a robust backend with proper authentication, authorization, and data management.

-🚀 Features
+Features 🌟
-🔐 User Authentication (Login/Signup): Secure login system using hashing to store passwords and verify users.
+🔐 User Authentication: Secure login/signup with password hashing

-🌐 Global Public Chat: A real-time public chatroom accessible by all users for campus-wide interaction.

-👥 Group Chats: Create and join groups to collaborate on projects, study, or have casual discussions.

-📎 File Sharing: Send media files such as images, PDFs, and audio between users, both privately and in group chats.

-🔍 Username Search & Auto-complete: Uses a Trie to efficiently search for users and provide auto-completion.

-📝 Chat History: Store chat logs for future retrieval in private and group chats, and globally accessible messages.
+🏠 Public and Private Chat Rooms: Create and join different chat rooms

+💬 Direct Messaging: Private one-on-one conversations

+📁 File Sharing: Upload and share files (documents, images, etc.)

-🧑‍💻 Multi-client Support: Real-time messaging with support for multiple connected users simultaneously.
+⚡ Real-time Updates: Instant messaging with Socket.IO

-🎓 Built for IIT Jodhpur: The app is designed specifically for the IITJ campus, enabling better communication and collaboration.
+👨‍💼 Admin Dashboard: Manage users, rooms, and messages

+🕰️ Message History: View past messages in rooms

+🔔 Unread Message Tracking: Know when you have unread messages

+🌳 Room Hierarchy: Organized room structure with parent-child relationships

+Technologies Used 🛠️
+Backend: Python with Flask framework 🐍

+Database: SQLAlchemy ORM with SQLite (can be configured for PostgreSQL/MySQL) 🗄️

+Real-time Communication: Socket.IO 🔌

+Authentication: Flask-Login with session management 🔑

+File Storage: Local filesystem (configurable for cloud storage) ☁️

+Frontend: HTML, CSS, JavaScript (templates not shown in code) 🎨